rohanlaidlaw/paper-trader-react/README.md

 Test
 ---
-Paper Trader uses Jest for running unit tests, as well as ESlinter for linting, which runs in the pretest phase as defined in the `package.json`.
+Paper Trader uses Jest for running unit tests, as well as ESlint for linting, which runs in the pretest phase as defined in the `package.json`.
 Continuous integration is handled by Travis CI.

 ```
 npm test